DeityVengy/Star_Wars_Genesis_V2_for_Starfield_1.11.36/README.md

 5. Version 1.11.36 of Starfield

 ## **IMPORTANT PRE-STEP**<br />
 If you've modded Starfield in the past, especially at launch with or without Vortex, your setup is probably a mess.
-Please uninstall Starfield completely(delete both Starfield folders in My Games and steamapps folder) and then install it again to delete any remnants of old mods.
+Please uninstall Starfield completely (delete both Starfield folders in "My Games" and "steamapps\common" folder) and then install it again to delete any remnants of old mods.
 If you don't have it already, create a StarfieldCustom.ini at: " C:\Users\UserName\Documents\My Games\Starfield" AND "Starfield\profiles\Default" (your MO2 Directory).
 Download the StarfieldCustom.ini file from [here](https://drive.google.com/drive/folders/1WaVrlGY144bWFqygE4MVmQcPbBng-eS7?usp=sharing) and replace the current ones <br />

 ## **Manually Installed Mods:**<br />
 Please read each mod instruction carefully.
 They're manually installed in different places. <br />
 1. Starfield Script Extender (V0.27): https://www.nexusmods.com/starfield/mods/106?tab=files <br />
-   Add SFSE to MO2 by following these instructions: https://www.youtube.com/watch?v=OWVri7somCI&t=85s
+   Drag the contents of sfse_0_2_7 into steamapps\common\Starfield Add SFSE to MO2 by following these instructions: https://www.youtube.com/watch?v=OWVri7somCI&t=85s
 2. Mandalorian Collection Mesh Texture Edits: https://www.nexusmods.com/starfield/mods/6043?tab=files<br />
    Install just the main file.
 You can look into doing the optional muscular mando version if you're interested in that. <br />